rackerlabs/docs-cloud-dns/api-docs/v2/getting-started/examples/cli-create-zone.rst

 ..  note::

-    Please disregard the following warning from keystone:
+    You can disregard the following warning from keystone:

     .. code::

        Failed to contact the endpoint at https://global.dns.api.rackspacecloud.com/v2/123456 for discovery.
 Fallback to using that endpoint as the base url.

-This request is asynchronous.
-So the ``status`` is set to ``PENDING`` when the zone is initially created.
+This request is asynchronous, so the ``status`` is set to ``PENDING`` when the zone is initially created.
 When the zone is created completely, the status is set to ``ACTIVE``.
-You will be able to see the ``ACTIVE`` status when you run the **zone show** command in the next section.
+To get the status of the zone, you can use the ``zone show`` command, as described in the next section.

 ..  note::

-    Refer to :ref:`Synchronous and asynchronous responses<cdns-dg-synch-asynch>` for more information about how the asynchronous call works.
+    For more information about how the asynchronous operations work, see :ref:`Synchronous and asynchronous responses<cdns-dg-synch-asynch>`

-In the previous example, you can see that the zone ``example.org.`` was created.
-You will need the zone ``id`` returned in the response for making the Get zone call in the next section, and you should supply this value wherever you see the field ``zone_id`` in the examples in this guide.
+In the preceding example, the ``example.org.`` zone was created.
+You need the zone ``id`` that is returned in the response to get the details about the zone, and you should supply this value wherever you see the ``zone_id`` field in the examples in this guide.